cse110-fa22-group18/cse110-fa22-group18/specs/roadmap.md

 - [ ] working prototype with barebones features
 - [ ] Brightness editing
 - [ ] adding stretch features
+- [ ] add user stories and other needed elements to the repository

 ## Week Ten 11/28 - 12/04